The Chief (TV series): Overview

 The series followed the work of the fictitious "Eastland Constabulary", particularly focusing on Chief Constable John Stafford (Tim Pigott-Smith), and his efforts to restore order within his volatile team.
 Later, focus shifted towards Stafford's replacement, Alan Cade (Martin Shaw).
 The series was produced by Anglia Television and was mostly filmed and set in East Anglia.
 The series was notable for a lot of political content, in particular for Stafford's battles with the Home Office and local politicians.
-John Alderson (police officer), a former Chief Constable of the Devon and Cornwall Police, was an adviser on the show, allowing it to be portrayed as reflecting real life.
+John Alderson, a former Chief Constable of the Devon and Cornwall Police, was an adviser on the show, allowing it to be portrayed as reflecting real life.